Juanpagab99/AirBnB_clone/README.md

 <h2>Description 📑</h2> <br>

 In this project, as the first step of the AirBnB clone, a console was made that will allow you to control, manage or administer your AirBnB objects.
-This is a segment contains a fundamental concepts of higher level programming.
+This is a segment that contains a fundamental concepts of higher level programming.

 <h3>Instalation</h3> <br>